mldangelo/personal-site/src/data/about.md

 - In 2020, I traveled barely 20 blocks.
 I stayed in New York and remodeled an apartment.
 - In 2021, I continued remodeling an apartment.
 - In 2022, I switched jobs and visited the UK, France, Greece, Belgium, Luxembourg, Germany, and Kenya.
+- In 2023, I visited France, the UK, Ireland, and Rwanda.
 - I am an Oregon Trail II enthusiast.

 # Fun facts